 Vibrant, fresh raspberry frosting topped with a luminous lemon segment.

 Serve with lemon tea or freshly made lemonade.
-Preferably sitting outside in the garden listening to the birdsong.
+And where possible, enjoy sitting outside in the garden listening to the birdsong.

 If you have enjoyed this recipe for Fresh Raspberry Frosted Lemon Cupcakes you may also like these:

 Pink Heart Topped White Chocolate Cupcakes

 Baking and sharing are at the very heart of Feasting is Fun.
 While I thoroughly enjoy creating new recipes to share with you my readers, encouraging you to share what you have made is as important.
 Especially as there are many lonely people in this world.
 Because simple gift of a cake, or meal such as this Chicken and Four Cheese Lasagne, given with a smile can lift an entire day for a stay at home mum with young children.
 Just one example of how you can help.